apollographql/apollo-ios/ROADMAP.md

 ---

-## 1.x.x releases
+## 1.x.x patch releases

-We are releasing a series of patch releases to introduce improvements to our 1.0 release. please see our [GitHub Milestones](https://github.com/apollographql/apollo-ios/milestones) for more details.

-## 1.1

-Release 1.1 will be the next minor release and will contain misc improvements now that 1.0 is GA.
+Please see our [patch releases milestone](https://github.com/apollographql/apollo-ios/milestone/70) for more information about the fixes and enhancements we plan to ship in the near future.

+## 1.1: Generated operation model creation

 See Github [1.1 Milestone](https://github.com/apollographql/apollo-ios/milestone/64) for more details.

-## 1.2

-Release 1.2 will focus on code gen performance and hoisted/shared types, as well code gen configuration options.
+- The ability to initialize fragment (and maybe selection set) models in a type-safe way
+- Initialize mutable selection sets to add to the cache via local cache mutations (Currently you can only mutate fields on existing entities)
+- Create API for clearing individual fields on entities from the cache in local cache mutations.

+## 1.2: Reduce generated schema types

 See Github [1.2 Milestone](https://github.com/apollographql/apollo-ios/milestone/67) for more details.

+- Right now we are naively generating schema types that we don't always need.
+A smarter algorithm can reduce generated code for certain large schemas that are currently having every type in their schema generated
+- Create configuration for manually indicating schema types you would like to have schema types and TestMocks generated for

+## 1.3: Improve fragment merging and code generation performance

+- Add configuration for disabling merging of fragment fields
+- Recognize when multiple selection set types will end up being identical and use a shared model object with typealiases to reduce generated code
+- Fix retain cycles and memory issues causing code generation to take very long on certain large, complex schemas with deeply nested fragment composition
+- Optimize code generation performance by parallelizing computation and rendering of files

 ## 2.0